cutright/DVH-Analytics/README.md

 ~~~
 python dvha_app.py
 ~~~
+For installation instructions of the source code, see our [installation notes](https://github.com/cutright/DVH-Analytics/blob/master/install_notes.md).

 ### About
 DVH Analytics is a software application to help radiation oncology departments build an in-house database of treatment